gabriel4649/JMdictDB/README.txt

 INSTALLATION
 ============

-Eventually, the system resulting from this development will be running on a JMdict project server, for the purpose of receiving additions and corrections to the JMdict data.

-However, you may wish to install a local copy of this software:
+Although this software was written and is maintained primarily to support Jim Breen's JMdict and wwwjdic projects, you may wish to install a local copy of this software:

 - To contribute development work to the JMdict project.

 - To use or adapt the code to a project of your own.

 Requirements
 ------------
-The code is developed and tested on Microsoft Windows XP, Fedora Core 11, and Unbuntu, with either Apache (on Linux) or IIS (on MS Windows) as a web server.
+The code is developed and tested on Microsoft Windows XP, Fedora 15, and Unbuntu, with either Apache (on Linux) or IIS (on MS Windows) as a web server.
 The webserver should be configured to run Python CGI scripts.

+JMdictDB requires Python 3; Python 2 is no longer supported although the last working Python 2 version is available in the code repository with the tag, "py2-branch".

 Some additional Python modules are also needed.
 Version numbers are the versions currently in use in the author's development environment -- the software may work fine with earlier or later versions, but this has not been verified.

-  Postgresql [8.4]
+  Postgresql [9.2]
-  Python [2.6]
+  Python [3.3]
-    Note that Python-2.5 and -2.5.1 have somebugs in the codecs module that will cause some jmdictdb tests to fail.
-These are fixed in Python-2.5.2 and later.
   Additional Python packages:
-    psycopg2-2.0.5.1 Python-Postgresql connector.
+    psycopg2-2.4.5 Python-Postgresql connector.
       http://initd.org/projects/psycopg2/
       http://stickpeople.com/projects/python/win-psycopg/ (Windows)
-    simpleTAL-4.1 -- Template file processor.
+    simpleTAL-5.1 -- Template file processor.
       http://www.owlfish.com/software/simpleTAL/
-    ply-3.3 -- YACC'ish parser generator.
+    ply-3.4 -- YACC'ish parser generator.
       http://www.dabeaz.com/ply/
-    lxml-2.1.5 -- XML/XSLT library.
+    lxml-3.0.1 -- XML/XSLT library.
 Used by xslfmt.py for doing
       xml->edict2 conversion.
-    wxPython-2.8.10.1 -- (Optional) JMdictDB inludes a simple GUI interface to the database that is similar to the cgi interface.
-To run this requires wxPython. http://www.wxpython.org/
+    [wxPython -- (Optional) JMdictDB includes a couple simple GUI tools for accessing the database.
+To run these requires wxPython.
-    If running on Python-2.5 the simplejson module is needed.
-      It is not need on Python-2.6 and later since Python now includes simplejson as module "json".
+      http://www.wxpython.org/
+      [*** Currently wxPython is not available for Python-3 so the two JMdictDB apps that require wxPython (tools/jmedit.py and python/srvh.py) will not run
+      until it is.]
   Apache [2.2] (on Unix/Linux/Windows systems) or
     IIS [5.0] (on MS Windows systems) make -- Gnu make is required if you want to use the provided